filipeoliveira05/newwords/README.md

 #### Level 4: 🤖 AI Magic

-- [ ] **Definition and Example Sentence Generator:** Use an LLM API to assist in creating flashcards.
-The user writes the word, and an LLM API suggests the definition and an example sentence.
+- [ ] **Automatic Flashcard Creation:** Use an LLM API to assist in creating flashcards (`WordOverview` and `WordDetailsScreen`).
+The user writes the word, and an LLM API suggests the definition, identifies if it's an adjective, noun, verb, etc., generates 3 sentences with increasing difficulties showing how to use the word, generates synonyms and antonyms.

-- [ ] **Word "Discoverer":** Allow the user to paste text or take a photo, and the app extracts the most difficult words, suggesting the creation of cards for them.
+- [ ] **Synonyms Finder:** In `WordDetailsScreen`, a button that makes the AI to find and display synonyms of that word, adding them to the word database if the user wants.

+- [ ] **Smart Scanner (OCR + NLP):** The user takes a photo of a text and the AI (using OCR to read the text and NLP to understand it) identifies and highlights the less common or more complex words.
+The user simply taps on the words they want to learn, and the app automatically creates flashcards.

+- [ ] **Conversational Tutor:** Option to open a chat with an AI tutor that plays out like this:

+  - _AI Tutor:_ “Hello!
+Today's word is ‘resilience.’
+Can you use this word in a sentence about sports?”
+  - _User:_ “The athlete showed great resilience by finishing the race.”
+  - _AI Tutor:_ “Perfect!
+Your sentence is grammatically correct and the context is ideal.
+Now, how about one about a personal challenge?”

+- [] **Contextual Story Generator:** The user selects 3 to 5 words and the AI creates a micro-story or paragraph that uses those words in a cohesive and memorable way.

 #### Level 5: Polish and Growth